-Alert: Showtimes currently around 5:30 pm but always check the website as they change with the seasons
+Alert: The earliest showtimes are currently around 8:30 pm but always check the website as they change with the seasons

 We love to pile the family into our minivan and head out to the drive-in movies in Concord at the Solano West Wind.
 Yes, it's a haul, but also a ton of fun.
 Though I think of outdoor movies as a summer thing, it gets dark so late in the warm months that I'd never actually taken my kids.
 (We abide by consistently early bedtimes in my house.)
 During the darkest months, shows begin around 5:30 pm so it is really the perfect time to go.